Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization: Preliminaries

-\begin{remark} It is clear that~\eqref{eq:fwk} and~\eqref{eq:chordal} are in the same decomposition form but with two distinctive differences: 1) the number of components is a combinatorial number ${n \choose k}$ in~\eqref{eq:fwk}, while the number is bounded by the number of maximal cliques in~\eqref{eq:chordal}; 2) the size of each component in~\eqref{eq:fwk} is fixed as the factor-width $k$ while the size is determined by the corresponding maximal clique in~\eqref{eq:chordal}.
-Note that $\mathcal{FW}^n_k$ is an inner approximation of $\mathbb{S}^n_{+}$ while the decomposition~\eqref{eq:chordal} is sufficient and necessary for the cone $\mathbb{S}^n_{\alpha,+}(\mathcal{E},0)$ with a chordal sparsity pattern $\mathcal{E}$. \end{remark}
+\begin{remark}[Factor-width decomposition and sparse chordal decomposition] It is clear that the factor-width decomposition~\eqref{eq:fwk} and the sparse chordal decomposition~\eqref{eq:chordal} are in the same decomposition form but with two distinctive differences: 1) the number of components is a combinatorial number ${n \choose k}$ in~\eqref{eq:fwk}, while the number is bounded by the number of maximal cliques in~\eqref{eq:chordal}; 2) the size of each component in~\eqref{eq:fwk} is fixed as the factor-width $k$ while the size is determined by the corresponding maximal clique in~\eqref{eq:chordal}.
+Note that $\mathcal{FW}^n_k$ is an inner approximation of $\mathbb{S}^n_{+}$ while the decomposition~\eqref{eq:chordal} is necessary and sufficient for the cone $\mathbb{S}^n_{\alpha,+}(\mathcal{E},0)$ with a chordal sparsity pattern $\mathcal{E}$. $\square$ \end{remark}